Large Cap Growth Portfolio

 After removing companies with unacceptable primary business activities, the remaining stocks are evaluated by both Dow Jones and Azzad Asset Management according to several financial ratio filters.
 For the Dow Jones Islamic Market™ Indices, all of the following must be less than 33%: total debt divided by trailing 24-month average market capitalization, sum of a company’s cash and interest-bearing securities divided by trailing 24-month average market capitalization, accounts receivables divided by trailing 24-month average market capitalization.
 In addition to requiring a ratio of less than 30% instead of 33%, Azzad Asset Management also uses a 12-month average market capitalization instead of 24 months used by Dow Jones.
 Finally, Dow Jones uses accounts receivables divided by trailing 24-month average market capitalization, while Azzad Asset Management uses shares of companies whose total market value of tangible assets, benefits, and rights divided by total assets is less than 30%.

 Azzad Asset Management is an independently registered investment adviser.
 Azzad Asset Management claims compliance with the Global Investment Performance Standards (GIPS®).
-The firm maintains a complete list and descriptions of composites, a compliant presentation, as well as information regarding the firm’s policies for valuing investments, calculating performance, and preparing compliant presentations, which are available upon request by calling 888.862.9923 or sending an email to firstname.lastname@example.org.
+To obtain GIPS-compliant performance information including a GIPS Composite Report for the firm’s strategies and products, please call 888.862.9923 or send an email to firstname.lastname@example.org.